RagefaceMcW/TestReadme.md/README.md

 Adding Admin:
 ```

-If this Meessage appears the server loadet the tool if not you did something wrong
+If this Meessage appears the server has loaded the tool, if not you have done something wrong.

 ```
 In Game press "M" Key